amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

    18554 total
 ~~~

-Finally, we'll use the **regular expression syntax** covered earlier to search for similar words.
+Finally, let's try out using a regular expression to search for similar words.

 > #### Tip: Basic and extended regular expressions
-> There is unfortunately both ["basic" and "extended" regular expressions](https://www.gnu.org/software/grep/manual/html_node/Basic-vs-Extended.html).
+> There are unfortunately both ["basic" and "extended" regular expressions](https://www.gnu.org/software/grep/manual/html_node/Basic-vs-Extended.html).
 > This is a common cause of confusion, since most tutorials, including ours, teach
 > extended regular expression, but `grep` uses basic by default.
 > Unles you want to remember the details, make your life easy by always using
 > extended regular expressions (`-E` flag) when doing something more complex
 > than searching for a plain string.

-The regular expression 'fr[ae]nc[eh]' will match "france", "french", but also "frence" and "franch".
+The regular expression `fr[ae]nc[eh]` will match "france", "french", but also "frence" and "franch".
 It's generally a good idea to enclose the expression in single quotation marks, since
 that ensures the shell sends it directly to grep without any processing (such as trying to
 expand the wildcard operator `*`).